tolgaeren/tolgaeren.github.io/README.md

 Hello and welcome to this blog.
-Here I write short articles for technical details that I want to remember and share.
+Here I write short posts about technical details that I want to remember and share.